Urgent health and safety work

 You must still provide the documentation that's part of project management requirements.

 While an urgent health and safety issue is being resolved, you must manage any health and safety risks linked to that work.

 For example, you may need to:

-- isolate the problem (eg close a building, unless it is essential to the school’s operation)
+- isolate the problem (for example, close a building, unless it's essential to the school’s operation)

-- minimise the problem (eg put plastic sheeting over holes in the roof or cladding).
+- minimise the problem (for example, put plastic sheeting over holes in the roof or cladding).

 As part of your general health and safety management, we recommend you review your school’s health and safety systems against the 11 key components of an effective health and safety system.

 This will help you meet the requirements of the Health and Safety at Work Act.

 Last reviewed: Has this been useful?
 Give us your feedback